jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/DataStorageInAviSynth.rst

 **RGBA** (also known as RGB32): This is an extension of RGB where a fourth color channel has been added.
 This is called the alpha channel, and is a definition of transparency in the pixel.
-For an explanation of how the alpha channel is used see `Mask and Layer`_.
+For an explanation of how the alpha channel is used see :doc:`Mask and Layer <../corefilters/layer>`.
 In general however, you shouldn't rely on filters processing alpha correctly - in some cases filters will even produce garbage in this channel.

 RGBA also makes this a lot easier as it requires four bytes per pixel, and thus each memory access of a word, will correspond to exactly one pixel.
-In fact, RGB will only be used if you have a source that returns RGB or if you explicitly use (ConvertToRGB24). `ConvertToRGB`_ will by default create RGBA.
+In fact, RGB will only be used if you have a source that returns RGB or if you explicitly use (ConvertToRGB24). :doc:`ConvertToRGB <../corefilters/convert>` will by default create RGBA.
 This is the recommended format for RGB-data.

 **YUY2**: In this colorspace each pair of pixels will share the color data,